 Important Neurotransmitters Involved

 Key players contributing to ADD and ADHD symptoms include dopamine and norepinephrine.
-And recent research indicates that the interaction between dopamine and serotonin also has a part to play.
+And in today’s modern world, recent research indicates that the interaction between dopamine and serotonin also has a part to play.
 In addition, another neurotransmitter, acetylcholine, also merit attention in this regard.

 But back to the basics first.
 Optimal levels of both dopamine and norepinephrine are crucial in managing ADD and ADHD symptoms as these are integral to the processes of paying attention and thinking.
 Dopamine, for instance, drives motivation and reward/gratification functions.
 Norepinephrine, on the other hand, manages attention, vigilance and sleep cycles.

 Plus, dopamine also synthesizes into norepinephrine in the brain which is crucial as it helps the brain collect what the senses pick up.
-As such, by boosting levels of dopamine and norepinephrine, it can become possible to balance out hyperactivity and help calm the mind, assisting to focus better.
+As such, by boosting the norepinephrine and dopamine levels, it can become possible to balance out hyperactivity and help calm the mind, assisting to focus better.

 But when it comes to behavior and impulse control, serotonin seems to be the key player.
 This neurotransmitter is involved in the uptake, synthesis, and breakdown of dopamine in the brain.
 And issues with serotonin seems to contribute to behavior and impulse control.

 Finally, there is acetylcholine.
-This neurotransmitter is needed for memory, focus, learning, concentration cognition, and motor control.
+This neurotransmitter is needed for memory retention, focus, learning, concentration cognition, and motor control.
 People with ADHD often lack this important brain chemical as there is an issue with how choline, its precursor, gets transported in an ADHD brain.

 The recommended nootropics here all focus on optimizing levels of these important neurotransmitters.

 One of the main reasons why people turn to nootropics for ADHD symptom management is because they want to stop taking traditional medications such as Ritalin or Adderall.
-While these drugs can be very effective for managing symptoms, they also bring along severe side-effects which can be very debilitating in the long run.
+While these ADHD drugs or ADHD medications can be very effective for managing symptoms, they also bring along severe side-effects which can be very debilitating in the long run for the ADHD patients.